 - Fifty percent (50%) of all students will attend school on campus in a safety-enhanced traditional manner every other week with added safety precautions as noted.
-During the weeks when students are not attending school on campus, they will receive digital synchronous (online) instruction. - Students, during In-Person Learning weeks, will be socially distanced where feasible using guidelines provided by the American Academy of Pediatrics (AAP), Center for Disease Control (CDC), and Minnesota Department of Health (MDH). - Movement within buildings, during In-Person Learning weeks, will be limited to the greatest extent possible by keeping students and staff in small cohort groups that stay together as much as possible throughout the day and from day to day. - Mixing between cohort groups, during In-Person Learning weeks, will be limited to the greatest extent possible (i.e. during lunch, bathroom breaks, arrival and dismissal, recess, etc.). - Student attendance will be taken daily during both In-Person Learning and Distance Learning weeks. - Students who are diagnosed with infectious or communicable illnesses such as COVID-19, influenza, strep throat, etc., must remain home for a specified period of time as determined by the Licensed School Nurse in consultation with the building Principal. - In the event of a temporary closure, all students will receive instruction under a Distance Learning model. - For families who are uncomfortable with the In-person Learning portion of the Hybrid Model, the District will offer enrolled students a digital synchronous (online) learning experience.
+During the weeks when students are not attending school on campus, they will receive a balance of on-screen and off-screen lessons and activities that will be provided by Bemidji Area Schools teachers.
+These lessons and activities are designed to engage students in their grade level curriculum. (online) instruction. - Students, during In-Person Learning weeks, will be socially distanced where feasible using guidelines provided by the American Academy of Pediatrics (AAP), Center for Disease Control (CDC), and Minnesota Department of Health (MDH). - Movement within buildings, during In-Person Learning weeks, will be limited to the greatest extent possible by keeping students and staff in small cohort groups that stay together as much as possible throughout the day and from day to day. - Mixing between cohort groups, during In-Person Learning weeks, will be limited to the greatest extent possible (i.e. during lunch, bathroom breaks, arrival and dismissal, recess, etc.). - Student attendance will be taken daily during both In-Person Learning and Distance Learning weeks. - Students who are diagnosed with infectious or communicable illnesses such as COVID-19, influenza, strep throat, etc., must remain home for a specified period of time as determined by the Licensed School Nurse in consultation with the building Principal. - In the event of a temporary closure, all students will receive instruction under a Distance Learning model. - For families who are uncomfortable with the In-person Learning portion of the Hybrid Model, the District will offer enrolled students a balance of on-screen and off-screen lessons and activities that will be provided by Bemidji Area Schools teachers.
+These lessons and activities are designed to engage students in their grade level curriculum. (online) learning experience.
 It is important to note that internet access must be available during the school day for this option.
 Students attending online will be on the same bell schedule as if they were attending school in the physical setting.
 Students will be expected to log on and attend each class as if they were onsite.
 Note: parents/guardians wishing to exercise this option must notify the district by completing a Distance Learning Election Option Form which can be found on the front page of the district's website or by clicking on the link above.